Train to Teach at Warwick

 For more information contact Mrs Rosemary Chapman, Director of NMAPS, Warwick Regional Hub NMAPS@warwickschools.co.uk

 To find out about training to teach at Warwick School please contact Mrs Kimberley Wyatt, Deputy Head, Teaching and Learning email@example.com

 Warwick School welcomes applications from teachers who would like to teach whilst training for Qualified Teacher Status (QTS).
 We run a comprehensive programme for dedicated graduates who are passionate about their subject.

 Warwick Independent Schools Foundation welcomes highly-skilled graduates who would like to train for Qualified Teacher Status (QTS) whilst employed by the school.
 This scheme is available to those who wish to apply for advertised vacancies but who do not already possess a teaching qualification.
-The course takes a minimum of two years and in the first year you will have a reduced timetable and the help of a School Professional Mentor.
-After successful completion of the first year, you will be invited to spend four weeks in one of our partner schools before beginning the QTS assessment only route.
+The course is likely to take two years to complete but this could be reduced for candidates with relevant experience.
+After successful completion of the first year, trainees will be invited to spend four weeks in one of our partner schools before completing the QTS (assessment only) in their second year.

 Benefits of Training to Teach at Warwick School:

 - A reduced timetable and support in the form of a dedicated School Professional Mentor

 - A fully-salaried post